We all know that a research paper has plenty of concepts involved. However, a great deal of concepts makes your study confusing.

 Why Should Research Be Given a Conceptual Framework?

 Imagine your study as a long journey with the research result as the destination.
 You don’t want to get lost in your journey because of the complicated concepts involved.
 This is why you need to have a guide.
-The conceptual framework keeps you on track by presenting and simplifying the relationship between the variables
+The conceptual framework keeps you on track by presenting and simplifying the relationship between the variables.
+This is usually done through the use of illustrations that are supported by a written interpretation.

 Also, people who will read your research must have a clear guide to the variables in your study and where the research is heading.
-Just by looking at the conceptual framework, the readers can get the gist of the research concepts without reading the entire study.
+By looking at the conceptual framework, the readers can get the gist of the research concepts without reading the entire study.

 What Is the Difference Between Conceptual Framework and Theoretical Framework?